 The postal service left at the end of 1999, the post office then became a part of Museum Het Schip.
 The grass green colour that the PTT left on the walls, was brought back to the original blue-grey linseed oil paint.
 In the last three years a huge restauration was done, during which the post office was not accessible for visitors.

-To celebrate the re-opening of the post office, Museum Het Schip curated an exibition on the fascinating history of the postoffice, including original drawings by Michel de Klerk.
+To celebrate the re-opening of the post office, Museum Het Schip curated an exibition on the fascinating history of the postoffice, including drawings by Michel de Klerk.

 The exhibition can be visited by joining the guided tours Museum Het Schip organizes every day.
-More information follows.

 This exhibition has been made possible by the heart-warming initiative 'De kracht van onze Nederlandse Collecties' by the Rembrandt Association and the Turing Foundation.
+It is a teaser for the permanent exhibition of the postoffice, made possible by Stichting Dioraphte.

 An exhibition by Museum Het Schip